YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   4. Resampling
   5. New Belief

-* Does the orientation of particles play a role in estimating the robot’s pose?
+* Does the orientation of particles play a role in estimating the robot's pose?
   - Yes, definitely!

 ### MCL vs EKF